linebender/xilem/masonry/src/doc/02_implementing_widget.md

 }
 ```

-By making ColorRectangle's fields private, and making it so the only way to mutate them is through a WidgetMut, we make our users never find themselves in a situation where they forget to propagate invalidation flags and the displayed widget tree ends up with hard-to-debug visual artifacts as a result.
+By making ColorRectangle's fields private, and making it so the only way to mutate them is through a WidgetMut, we make it "watertight".
+Our users can never find themselves in a situation where they forget to propagate invalidation flags, and end up with confusing bugs.

 ## Next up